-Identified transition risks and opportunities5
+Identified transition risks and opportunities

-Risk Timeline Mitigation and opportunity Regulation -Climate-related regulations, including carbon pricing, regional efficiency, or emissions standards, and disclosure requirements are increasing.
-Regulation changes could lead to increasing operating and compliance costs.
-Short to long term We continue to monitor emerging regulations and incorporate assessment of building performance and efficiency in our due diligence to stay ahead of carbon pricing and minimum efficiency requirements.
-Market -Shift in capital away from high-emitting products and services may potentially affect tenant demand, asset value, and fund-raising.
-Short to long term Improving portfolio efficiency could create new avenues for financing and increase investor and tenant demand.
-We continue to certify and build assets to green building standards such as LEED , ENERGY STAR , CASBEE , and BOMA BEST , implement energy and emissions reduction programs, and collaborate with tenants and clients on shared climate goals.
-Technology -There's a cost to move to a low-carbon economy, including capital upgrades to retrofit assets, advanced technologies for buildings, demand for high-quality transactable ESG data, real-time metering, and shifting to renewable energy sources.
-Short to long term Short-term capital costs are expected to be offset from paybacks on lower operating costs and meeting tenant demand.
-Our ongoing energy, water, GHG, and waste programs support our team in allocating capital toward low-carbon technology and improving property performance.
-Reputation -Failure to act or the perception of not acting on climate change could affect our reputation as a global real estate leader and risk our relationship with tenants, employees, communities, and investors.
-Short to medium term To communicate our climate change action and impact, we disclose our objectives and performance annually through several independent and industry frameworks, including the Principles for Responsible Investment (PRI) , GRESB , our annual real estate sustainability report , and this climate disclosure report.
-We also support Manulife's disclosure to CDP .
+Risk

+Regulation-Climate-related regulations, including carbon pricing, re efficiency, or emissions standards, and disclosure requirements are inc Regulation changes could lead to increasing operating and compliance

+Market-Shift in capital away from high-emitting products and service potentially affect tenant demand, asset value, and fund-raising.

+Technology-There's a cost to move to a low-carbon economy, includic capital upgrades to retrofit assets, advanced technologies for buildings demand for high-quality transactable ESG data, real-time metering, and to renewable energy sources.

+Reputation-Failure to act or the perception of not acting on climate change could affect our reputation as a global real estate leader and ris relationship with tenants, employees, communities, and investors.